halso/Vaider/Documents/Prds/VaiderPrd.md

     2. Vaider returns a detailed textual description of what happens in the video.
     3. The Agent compares this description with expected behavior to identify mismatches.

-  * Coder Experience: No explicit new UI.
+  * Coder Experience: No explicit UI.
 Once the coder has provided the Vaider tool to the Agent, they should simply observe that the Agent becomes faster and better at writing GUI systems.
-In case of issues, for example if the Agent gets stuck in a loop due to negative responses from Vaider, then the coder can inspect a directory created next to the original video file named `<video_file_name>.VaiderInteractions`, which will contain the requests sent to Vaider and the corresponding responses.
+In case of issues, for example if the Agent gets stuck in a loop due to negative responses from Vaider, then the AI will stop and coder can inspect a directory created next to the original video file named `<video_file_name>.VaiderInteractions`, which will contain the requests sent to Vaider and the corresponding responses.

 * **Limitations**: